-‘Investors are running for cover under haven umbrellas, as global equity indexes are crumbling under the weight of an escalating trade war.’ –Stephen Innes, senior trader at Oanda
+‘Investors are running for cover under haven umbrellas, as global equity indexes are crumbling under the weight of an escalating trade war.’
+Stephen Innes, senior trader at Oanda

-A global trade war is raging.
+A global trade war is boiling.
 Fiery verbal exchanges and escalating trade tariffs between President Donald Trump and leaders of the world’s other major economies continue to dominate news headlines.
 One week after President Trump left the Group of Seven (G-7) summit early following a Twitter spat with French and Canadian leaders over America’s increasingly tough trade policy, he slapped tariffs on Chinese imports, sparking an all-out global trade conflict.

 Learn How to Avoid Costly Rookie Mistakes & Invest in Gold Like a Pro!Get Free Gold Investor Guide

-Monday brought a second round of tariff threats.
+Monday, June 18, brought a second round of tariff threats.
 President Trump warned China that the U.S. would impose a 10 percent tax on another $200 billion in products if China followed through on the retaliatory tariffs it promised on Friday.
 Rather than back down, China’s Commerce Ministry pledged to fight back with ‘comprehensive quantitative and qualitative measures and retaliate forcefully.’

 When you weigh the potential gains of a trade war against the economic losses, it’s difficult to see how the U.S. could come out on top even if it won.
 Slower economic growth, reduced international sales, steeper consumer prices, and plummeting corporate profits—these are just a handful of the problems a trade conflict could bring.